How to Play Multiplayer on Minecraft Java Edition

 1. A paid copy of Minecraft Java Edition

 You need to own Minecraft Java Edition.
-If you bought Minecraft after 2022, you likely have both Java and Bedrock Edition included with your purchase.
-You can check by logging into your Microsoft account and looking at your game library.
+If you bought Minecraft after 2022, you probably have both Java and Bedrock included - Microsoft bundles them now.
+Check your game library if you're not sure.

 2. A Microsoft account

-Since 2022, all Minecraft Java accounts use Microsoft login.
-If you still have an old Mojang account, you'll need to migrate it.
-The game will prompt you when you try to log in.
+All Java accounts use Microsoft login now (since 2022).
+If you still have an old Mojang account, the game will force you to migrate when you try to log in.

 3. The Minecraft Launcher